bridgettezjacqueline/bridgettezjacqueline/README.md

-- 👀 I’m interested in ...
+- 👀 I’m interested in data journalism.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the basics of Python and JS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... not sure yet!
-- 📫 How to reach me ...